Delaware Foreign LLC: Register in Other States

 The California $800 minimum trap

 California charges $800 minimum annual LLC tax on any LLC doing business in California, regardless of revenue.
-Unlike most other states' nexus tests, California's definition of "doing business" is broad: sales above $711,538 (2025 threshold), California physical presence, or California-resident employees.
+Unlike most other states' nexus tests, California's definition of "doing business" is broad: sales above $711,538 (2025 sales-factor nexus threshold under FTB rules, indexed annually), California physical presence, or California-resident employees.
+Note this is a different figure from California's separate $250,000 gross-receipts mark, which is the floor at which the additional graduated LLC fee (on top of the $800 minimum tax) starts to apply.

 Many non-resident bootstrap founders inadvertently cross California thresholds by hiring a US-resident contractor based in California.
 The $800 obligation kicks in immediately and is retroactive to the date of nexus.